Need SOP examples for your service-based business? Looking to start documenting your processes with SOPs and don’t know where to start?

 You most likely have some way to track who your current clients are and the deliverables they need.
 If you don’t, create that first!
 Then come back – this will Use our Make affiliate link! much more sense if you at least have a current way of tracking current clients and their deliverables, promise!

 To create this first SOP example, simply find some way to document -we suggest writing them down or typing them out – the steps you follow when immediately after a client says, “Yes!
 Let’s work together!”

-- Creating a list in ClickUp
+- Creating a list in Use our ClickUp affiliate link!

 - Creating a folder in Asana